jancichocki/Project_3/README.md

 ### Prerequisites
 Before you begin, ensure you have the following installed:
 - Node.js and npm
-- Truffle Suite
-- Ganache (for a personal blockchain)
 - Python 3.8 or higher
 - Streamlit